Access your Pro+ Content below.

-This article is part of the Issue 1 January 2012 issue of Big Data: Separating the hype from the reality
+This article is part of the BI Trends + Strategies issue of Issue 1 January 2012

 The air is thin at the top of the hype curve, so breathe deeply as we explore the reality of big data—and the changes it entails for BI and data warehousing systems.

 Agile development processes can take a lot of the pain out of building data warehouses and enable project teams to deliver functionality, and business value, on a rolling basis.

 A Virginia-based energy company is relying on advanced data visualization, geospatial data and visual analytics to stay a step ahead of thieves who’ve taken a shine to copper wire.